Featured 5-Star Comment

 Need To Feed A Crowd?

-This creamy coleslaw recipe is perfect for making when you are feeding a crowd!
-Just like pasta salads, coleslaw is easy to double or even triple.
+This easy coleslaw recipe is perfect for making when feeding a crowd!
+Just like salad recipes, coleslaw is easy to double or even triple.

 Ingredients